Revised July 7, 2015; March 30, 2018; August 15, 2019

 It is crucial that the University remains in compliance with all applicable state laws and regulations, and that when applicable requirements needed to ensure that a bond issuance will retain its tax-exempt status are adhered to.
 The Division of Financial Services, with the assistance of the Kansas Finance Development Authority, will annually complete a questionnaire for each bond issue that addresses many of the of tax exempt bond issuance concerns.
 Additionally, debt service ratio requirements associated with each bond issuance, and updates of pertinent financial information that was provided at the time of issuance will be prepared and submitted to the Kansas Development Finance Authority as part of its external continuing disclosure compliance efforts.

-When the University requests the Kansas Development Finance Authority (KDFA) to issue and sell bonds, notes or other obligations payable from a pledge by the University of general or specific revenues, an Official Statement is typically prepared to provide disclosure information to buyers of the Bonds.
+When the University requests the Kansas Development Finance Authority (KDFA) to issue and sell bonds, notes or other obligations payable from a pledge by the University of general or specific revenues ("Bonds"), an Official Statement is typically prepared to provide disclosure information to buyers of the Bonds.
 The Official Statement contains information regarding the University and the Bonds, typically including (1) an Appendix A titled “The University” and (2) an Appendix B containing the University’s annual financial report (AFR).
 The University Appendices, in particular, provide the majority of the disclosure information regarding financial and other information relating to the University.

 In connection with each Official Statement, the President of the University or his/her designee provides a certification stating that the information contained in the Official Statement, as of the date of such Official Statement, does not contain any untrue statement of material fact or omit to state any material fact necessary to make the statements contained in the Official Statement, in light of the circumstances under which they were made, not misleading.
 The University also includes in such certification a statement that there has been no material adverse change in the financial position and affairs of the University from the date of the Official Statement to the date of issuance of the Bonds which was not disclosed in or contemplated by the Official Statement.